 - Monash Abroad assessment: meeting the minimum eligibility requirements and attendance of the relevant advising sessions.

 - Faculty assessment: confirmation that the proposed units in your study plan can be approved and that you have sufficient space in your degree for your exchange to be approved.

 Once both of these steps are confirmed, you will progress to the allocation phase.

 Withdrawing your application

-d) not primarily the fault of a student (i.e. resulting from the student's discretion or choice).
+- not primarily the fault of the student (i.e. resulting form the student's discretion or choice)

 Supporting documentation will vary depending on the situation, some examples may be a medical certificate, death certificate, or notice of visa rejection or delay by the host country authorities.
 Students who are unsure of what to provide should contact their Monash International Education Coordinator to clarify what documentation is required.

-Reasons that will not be considered extenuating circumstances, therefore, are:
+Reasons that will not be considered extenuating circumstances are:

 - being unsuccessful in being nominated for your first, second or third appropriate institutional preference (for Semester Abroad Programs)